geoffreylitt/homepage/source/articles/2017-03-19-building-a-rails-recommendation-engine.html.md

 tags:
 ---

 I recently became interested in how online recommendation engines work, and decided to try implementing one myself as a Rails gem.
 I ended up building a gem that runs recommendations on your relational database, instead of using Redis like other gems.

+To use the gem and see the code, visit **[simple_recommender](https://github.com/geoffreylitt/simple_recommender)** on Github.

-Read on to learn more about how I got there.
+To learn more about how it works, keep reading!

 READMORE